Playmobil: The Movie: Critical response

 Playmobil: The Movie wasn't without supporting reviewers.
 Siede was appreciative towards the "low-key, non-judgmental" writing of the film, praising it for being more "heartfelt and earnest" than other "crass and cheap" offerings usual for children's flicks.
 O'Sullivan summarized, "for a movie so clearly doubling as product placement, it's also fun, a cartoon (bookended by live-action sequences) which allows talented actors to riff on unexpected themes."
 She called the characters of Del and Rex "properly funny."
 Most admirations came towards the characters and performances, especially Radcliffe's voice-acting, the campy villain Emperor Maximus, and Taylor-Joy's acting.
 Hasted opined, "Taylor-Joy's tendency towards introverted, perhaps dangerous outsiders [...] finds little outlet in mostly mild Marla, but still makes her harassed heroine warmly sympathetic."
+Sandie Angulo Chen of Common Sense Media gave the film two stars out of five, saying that it was "bland and unoriginal but may still amuse young kids."